-Intermittent Fasting An Exploratory Discussion Health Coaching Session July, 2017
+Intermittent Fasting An Exploratory Discussion (Healthy Aging Learning Series) Health Coaching Session, July, 2017

 Is intermittent fasting a viable option for weight loss?
 Most weight loss researches are focusing on what to eat or not to eat, metabolic rate, calorie intake vs. energy expenditures, etc; but not much on when to eat and frequency of intakes.
 Furthermore, do humans need to be fed 3 times a day and nibbles in between?
 Lions in the wild can go days without food and gorge in up to 66 pounds of meat at one setting is rather normal.

 There are the three most popular methods, as suggested by Dr. Michael VanDerschelden, the author of the book “the scientific approach to intermittent fasting” -